Primavera Portfolio Management & Enterprise Project Structure

 You can customize the view by opening the Group and Sort window as shown in Figure 8.

 Project portfolio management plays a significant role in project management.
 Primavera Portfolio Management Software supports organizational decision-making processes.
 Projects can be grouped and managed under specific Enterprise Project Structure levels so that the projects under the same portfolio can be analyzed as a whole.
 It is possible to create custom user portfolios to view and manage projects under specific locations, types, and responsibilities.
 In this article, we didn’t touch on the risk or cost management subjects for project portfolios.
 We only took a glance at the Enterprise Project Structure feature of Primavera P6.
-We will demonstrate time, cost and risk management in portfolios on the following articles.
+We will demonstrate time, cost, and risk management in portfolios in the following articles.

 A dedicated Career Coach, Agile Trainer and certified Senior Portfolio and Project Management Professional and writer holding a bachelor’s degree in Structural Engineering and over 20 years of professional experience in Professional Development / Career Coaching, Portfolio/Program/Project Management, Construction Management, and Business Development.
 She is the Content Manager of ProjectCubicle.